spydx/equinor-ctf-2024/writeups/realworld/Prime Time (user)/Equisør/README.md

 We do not have a shell yet, so let's look for some other way in.
 Looking for Apache ActiveMQ exploits we find a metasploit exploit that could give us a reverse shell.
 It's called `multi/misc/apache_activemq_rce_cve_2023_46604`.
 Let's try it.

-Launching the metasploit console
+Launching the metasploit console.
 ```
 msfconsole
 ```

-Selecting the exploit we found
+Selecting the exploit we found.
 ```
 msf6 > use exploit/multi/misc/apache_activemq_rce_cve_2023_46604
 ```